As Director of Archives and Research, I hope to…

 “The Holy Spirit and Corderian Ethos.”
 Annual Papers for the Society for Pentecostal Studies, 2008.

 I currently serve as the co-leader of the Theology and Education Interest Group for SPS, along with Dr. Frederick Ware.
+I am also a member of the Library and Research Committee for SPS.

 In 2010, I published this magazine article: